Initial Coin Offerings

 Date Written: July 7, 2018

-This paper presents a first-ever empirical examination of the market for initial coin offerings (ICOs).
-ICOs are smart contracts, based on blockchain technology, that are designed for entrepreneurs to raise external finance by issuing tokens without an intermediary.
-Unlike existing mechanisms for early-stage finance, tokens provide investors with an anytime-exit opportunity thanks to liquid trading platforms.
+This paper examines the market for initial coin offerings (ICOs).
+ICOs are smart contracts based on blockchain technology that are designed for entrepreneurs to raise external finance by issuing tokens without an intermediary.
+Unlike existing mechanisms for early-stage finance, tokens potentially provide investors with rapid exit opportunities thanks to liquid trading platforms.
 The marketability of tokens offers novel insights into entrepreneurial finance, which I explore in this paper.
-First, I document that the average ICO firm underprices by 8.2%, which means the average entrepreneur leaves $1.1 million ''on the table.''
+First, I document that investors earn on average 8.2% on the first day of trading.
 However, about 40% of all ICOs destroy investor value on the first day of trading.
 Second, I explore the determinants of market outcomes and find that management quality and the ICO profile are positively correlated with the funding amount and returns, whereas highly visionary projects have a negative effect.
-Among the 21% of all tokens that get delisted, highly visionary projects are more likely to fail, which investors anticipate.
+Among the 21% of all tokens that get delisted from a major exchange platform, highly visionary projects are more likely to fail, which investors anticipate.
 Third, I explore the sensitivity of the ICO market to adverse industry events such as China's ban of ICOs, the hack of leading ledgers, and the marketing ban on FaceBook.
 I find that the ICO market is highly susceptible to such environmental shocks, resulting in substantial welfare losses for investors.